Submissions & Inquiries

 Mayapple Press is a highly-selective small press established in 1978 by poet and editor Judith Kerman.
 We focus on literature not often celebrated by either the mainstream or the avant-garde.
 This includes poetry which is both challenging and accessible; women’s writing; the rustbelt/rural culture that stretches from the Hudson Valley to the Great Lakes; the recent immigrant experience; poetry in translation; science fiction poetry.
 We also welcome poetry anthologies, short fiction and science fiction poetry.
 Publications are in trade paperback formats (30-120 pages).
 In general, we publish only authors with prior publications with reputable presses or literary magazines.
 We do not publish books which have been previously self-published, although parts of a longer poetry collection may have appeared in privately-printed chapbooks.

-Mayapple Press is CLOSED for submissions
+Mayapple Press is OPEN for submissions

 If your work has not previously been published, or if you have published only in anthologies or magazines where authors pay or are required to purchase copies in order to be included, please click here.